Search Articles

 In terms of Rapid Relief:

 • Check the quality of her fish oil supplement and add to it the anti-inflammatory GLA (an essential omega-6 fatty acid) such as 500mg bid evening primrose oil or borage oil, taking both together in split doses with meals (to maximize absorption).
-GLA can be helpful in arthritis via a few pathways; it’s also helpful in countering IL-6 which is implicated as a major inflammatory mediator in rheumatoid arthritis (part of what the MTX is countering) and has also been shown to reduce platelet aggregation.
+GLA can be helpful in arthritis via a few pathways; it directly counters IL-6, which is implicated as a major inflammatory mediator in rheumatoid arthritis (part of what the MTX is countering) and has also been shown to reduce platelet aggregation.

 • Given the likelihood of its contribution to enhanced intestinal permeability (and dysregulation of immune function in the gut due to damage to the gut lining), consider stopping the daily aspirin use for now unless there are immediate signs of cardiovascular disease or event risk (check fibrinogen and hsCRP; check with the patient too re: any plans for a long plane flight).